 If there is a chance that this happened to you, an appeal may be worth considering.
 Jennifer Macaulay can review your case and let you know whether you have grounds for an appeal.
-Schedule an appointment today to take advantage of a free 30-minute initial consultation to see what she and her team can do for you by calling our St. Paul office at 651-968-0621.
+Schedule an appointment today to arrange a 30-minute initial consultation to see what she and her team can do for you by calling our St. Paul or Edina office at 651-231-1237.

 As an experienced appeals lawyer, Jennifer has appealed cases involving all of the following:

-- Handling temporary injunctions and the appeal from the court’s ruling
+- Temporary injunctions and the appeal from the court’s ruling

-- Preparing and responding to motions for summary judgment and other dispositive motions
+- Motions for summary judgment and other dispositive motions

 An appeal is not a retrial of your criminal case.
 Instead, appellate judges review the record of your case to determine whether a legal mistake took place.
 If the appeals court rules that an error occurred, it will then determine whether it was serious enough to affect the outcome of your case — i.e., your conviction and/or sentencing.
 If it was serious, the appeals court may overturn your conviction, overturn your sentence or order the trial court to take further action.